-Under the provisions of Section 59-111-320 of the South Carolina Code of Laws, state supported colleges and universities are authorized to permit legal residents of South Carolina who have attained the age of 60 to attend classes for credit or noncredit purposes on a space available basis without the required payment of tuition, if these persons meet admission and other standards deemed appropriate by the college or university and if these persons do not receive compensation as a full-time employee.
+Under the provisions of Section 59-111-320 of the South Carolina Code of Laws, state supported colleges and universities are authorized to permit legal residents of South Carolina who have attained the age of 60 to attend classes for credit or noncredit purposes on a space available basis without the required payment of tuition, if these persons meet admission and other standards deemed appropriate by the college or university.
 Exemption must be requested at time of registration.
+Senior citizens participating in this program will be permitted to register for Icasses when the semester begins, and can only enroll in classes where there are open seats available.

 A senior citizen is responsible for paying any lab fees, book purchases and/or other course fees.
-Applications for Graduate Admissions are available in the Graduate School Office.